Hati-Research/intrusive-thoughts/book/src/liltcp-stack-sharing.md

 This seems simple at first, but is a bit involved as it goes against the borrow checker's rules on mutable borrows.
-Trying it out is left as an excercise to the reader.
+Trying it out is left as an exercise to the reader.

 The solution to this is to use the `RefMut::map_split` function to effectively split one `RefMut` into two `RefMut`s.

-Combining all of the above together and modifying it to fit the needs of a `smoltcp` wrapper, we get the following code.
+Combining all the above together and modifying it to fit the needs of a `smoltcp` wrapper, we get the following code.

 ```rust,ignored